ivanhanigan/ivanhanigan.github.com.raw/_posts/2013-11-06-librarians-and-python.md

 - python
 ---

-I stumbled on these posts by "Data Scientist Training for Librarians":
+I stumbled on these posts about python and IPython Notebook by "Data Scientist Training for Librarians":

 - [http://altbibl.io/dst4l/exploratory-data-analysis-and-statistics-using-pandas-and-matplotlib/](http://altbibl.io/dst4l/exploratory-data-analysis-and-statistics-using-pandas-and-matplotlib/)
 - [http://altbibl.io/dst4l/pandas-munging-stats-and-visualization/](http://altbibl.io/dst4l/pandas-munging-stats-and-visualization/)

 I;ve been wanting to learn more python.
 I don't think it'll be ready for statistical modelling for a while, but I a want to be ready when it is.
+You can get my ipython notebook file for this here: [olive.ipynb](/data/olive.ipynb), but first run the following R code snippet to get the replication dataset 'olive.csv' into your home directory.

 #### R Code: get the olive oil dataset
     install.packages("pgmm")
     require(pgmm)
     data(olive)
-    write.csv(olive, "~/olive.csv", row.names = F)
-    olive <- read.csv("~/olive.csv")
     names(olive) <- tolower(names(olive))
     str(olive)
+    write.csv(olive, "olive.csv", row.names = F)
+    # actualy home might be easier for ipython to access
     write.csv(olive, "~/olive.csv", row.names = F)

 <p></p>

 ### OK now reproduce the example
 I quite like the histograms from the second example.
+Here is the raw code extracted from the ipynb

 #### Code:
     %pylab inline